Thrishanku

 Thrishanku is a 2023 Indian Malayalam-language romantic comedy film written and directed by Achyuth Vinayak.
-It stars Arjun Ashokan and Anna Ben with Suresh Krishna, Zarin Shihab, Nandu, Fahim Safar, Shiva Hariharan in supporting roles.
+It stars Arjun Ashokan and Anna Ben with Suresh Krishna, Zarin Shihab, Nandu, Fahim Safar, and Shiva Hariharan in supporting roles.

 Plot

 Small-town couple Sethu and Megha plan to elope, but complications arise when Sethu's sister also decides to elope.
 Sethu goes to bring her back with his quarrelling uncles, all while trying to elope with Megha and not get caught.

 Production

 The film was produced by Sanjay Routray and Sarita Patil of Matchbox Shots with Vishnu Shyamaprasad of Lacuna Pictures, while it was co-produced by Gayatri M of Clock Tower Pictures.
 The cinematography of the film was done by Jayesh Mohan and Ajmal Sabu, while the editing of the film was done by Rakesh Cherumadam.
 The teaser was released on 19 April 2023.
 The trailer for the film was released on 2 May 2023.